 If you are interested in finding out more about your industry in general and meeting other people who work in it, you can try networking with others.
 This will also help you to feel welcomed and a part of a new working community.
 Try LinkedIn for an easy way to meet other professionals.

-Sign Up to Forums and Social Media Groups
+Sign Up for Forums and Social Media Groups

-Similarly to networking, joining social media groups and forums is a great way to ask questions about your career before you start.
-Having a support network is essential in any role, but they are significant for people starting a new job.
+Similarly to networking, joining social media groups and forums is a great way to ask questions about your new career before you start.
+Having a support network is essential in any role, but they are even more significant for people starting a new job.

 Define Your Goals

-Going into your new role with precise short term and long-term goals will ensure you stay focused and thrive as best as you can.
-Having dreams can help to counteract feelings of being overwhelmed or lost in a new environment and can keep you grounded on the task in front of you.
+Going into your new role with precise short-term and long-term goals will ensure you stay focused and thrive as best as you can.
+Having dreams can help to counteract feelings of being overwhelmed or lost in a new environment and can help you concentrate on the task in front of you.
+Carefully consider the career you are interested in.
+There are great jobs for over 60s to choose from, if you set your goals clearly.

 Refresh Your IT Skills if You Need To

 For many people starting a career later in life, one of the biggest hurdles is using technology.
 This is absolutely nothing to be ashamed of, and it is made worse by trying to hide or ignore the problem.
 If this is you, consider getting some extra IT help before you start.
-There is a whole range of free courses available online.
+There is a whole range of free courses available online that can help you to refresh your skills in all areas, not just in IT.